 Possibility means potential, dreams, and achieving new things.
 Bullhorn provided technical support for percussionist/composer Ken Moshesh’s latest album “Just One Day’s Work” in 2021.
 We hope to work with more artists in the future on achieving their goals.
-To learn about Ken and his experiences in the Sun Ra Arkestra, read the following interview Bullhorn conducted with Ken in April 2021:
+To learn about Ken and his experiences in the Sun Ra Arkestra and beyond, read the following interview we conducted with him in April 2021:

 Bullhorn: Thank you for doing this interview with me, Ken.
 I’d love to start at the beginning.
 Where were you born and raised?